olapuentesantana/mechanistic_biomarkers_immuno-oncology/README.md

-# Repository for Mechanistic Biomarkers of Patient Response to Immunotherapy
+# EstimAte Systems ImmunE Response

+### Basis
+Here, we provide the scripts to run RMTLR and BEMKL model training on TCGA data.